 A crypto project can rank on the first page of Google for its core terms and receive zero citations from ChatGPT or Perplexity.
 The reverse is also true: some of the most-cited sources in AI-generated answers rank nowhere near the top of Google search results.
 These are not the same retrieval system, and they do not always surface the same pages.

-That said, the overlap is real and worth stating plainly.
-Strong SEO work, topical depth, entity structure, quality backlinks, well-implemented schema, does contribute to AI citation performance.
+However, there is a substantial overlap between SEO and GEO.
+Strong SEO work, topical depth, entity structure, quality backlinks, comprehensive schema, does contribute to AI citation performance.
 The foundations are shared.
 A page that Google considers authoritative has structural properties that language models also respond to.
-Anyone telling you SEO and GEO are completely separate disciplines, requiring entirely separate strategies, is overstating the case.
+Anyone telling you SEO and GEO are completely separate disciplines, requiring entirely separate strategies, is overstating the case to put it mildly.

-What GEO adds is specificity.
+What a focus on GEO adds is specificity.
 Declarative writing.
 Consistent entity representation across external platforms.
 Structured content written for extraction rather than reading.
-These adjustments sit on top of an SEO foundation, not in place of one.
+Done properly, GEO is part of SEO rather than an alternative.

 The short answer

 GEO and SEO share the same core foundations: content quality, topical authority, entity structure, and schema markup.
 Where they diverge is retrieval logic.
 Google ranks pages against queries in real time.
-Answer engines extract citable facts from training data and retrieval layers.
-The two systems also differ in what content structure each rewards.
+Answer engines often extract citable facts from training data and retrieval layers.
+The two systems can also differ in what content structure each rewards.
+Our position is that good SEO should naturally include GEO.

 What GEO and SEO share

 Content quality is the foundation for both channels.
 Answer engines draw on sources that have demonstrated topical authority over time.
 But a page that would not rank in Google because it is shallow or poorly structured is also unlikely to be cited by answer engines.
 This applies whether through live retrieval on Perplexity, training data representation in ChatGPT, or Google's own quality signals feeding into Google AI Overviews.
-The retrieval mechanisms differ.
-The quality threshold does not.
+Both systems apply the same quality bar but retrieve content in different ways.

 Topical authority works the same way across both.
 A crypto project that has built deep, consistent coverage of a subject area, with interlinking articles and a clear semantic focus, performs better in AI-generated answers for the same reason it performs better in search.
 Both Google's ranking algorithm and the retrieval layers inside large language models are making the same assessment: does this source know its subject?